richmahn/en_tn/mat/01/intro.md

 #### Structure and formatting ####

-Some translations set a quotation from the Old Testament farher to the right on the page than the rest of the text.
+Some translations set a quotation from the Old Testament farther to the right on the page than the rest of the text.
 The ULB does this for the quoted material in 1:23.

 #### Special concepts in this chapter ####